+- · Failure cases:

-- Failure cases: Code viol (CV error bit)
+- Code viol (CV error bit)

-- Acknoledge error (ACKE error bit)
+- Acknowledge error (ACKE error bit)

 - CRC error (FCSE error bit)

-- It should be noticed that contention is considered as
+- It should be noticed that contention is considered as normal CSMA/CD protocol

-13.2.
-Rearbitrate
+and, therefore, is not taken into account in failure cases.
+So, an 'infinite' number of

+attempts can be performed if bus contention occurs continuously.